 Triggers Ulcer and Gastrointestinal

-Ashwagandha can irritate your gastrointestinal tract 6 and trigger conditions like diarrhea, stomach upset, constipation, nausea, and ulcer if it is taken in large amounts.
+Ashwagandha can irritate your gastrointestinal tract6 and trigger conditions like diarrhea, stomach upset, constipation, nausea, and ulcers if it is taken in large amounts.
 The chemical properties in Ashwagandha are responsible for this.
-So, it is advisable to avoid the herb if you are diagnosed with any of these health issues.
+So, avoiding the herb if you are diagnosed with any of these health issues is advisable.

 Auto-immune disorders